Bank Secrecy Act

 APPENDIX F: MONEY LAUNDERING AND TERRORIST FINANCING "RED FLAGS"

 The following are examples of potentially suspicious activities, or "red flags" for both money laundering and terrorist financing.
 Although these lists are not all-inclusive, they may help banks and examiners recognize possible money laundering and terrorist financing schemes.
+FinCEN issues advisories containing examples of "red flags" to inform and assist banks in reporting instances of suspected money laundering, terrorist financing, and fraud.
+In order to assist law enforcement in its efforts to target these activities, FinCEN requests that banks check the appropriate box(es) in the Suspicious Activity Information section and include certain key terms in the narrative section of the SAR.
+The advisories and guidance can be found on FinCEN's website.302 Refer to SAR Advisory Key Terms.
 Management’s primary focus should be on reporting suspicious activities, rather than on determining whether the transactions are in fact linked to money laundering, terrorist financing, or a particular crime.

 The following examples are red flags that, when encountered, may warrant additional scrutiny.
 The mere presence of a red flag is not by itself evidence of criminal activity.
 Closer scrutiny should help to determine whether the activity is suspicious or one for which there does not appear to be a reasonable business or legal purpose.